aornota/redneck/src/md/2000 1-level opening bids/2500 1C opening/- 1C opening -.md

 #### Responses to {1C} opening

-If responder has a weak hand with a long suit (ideally 7+ cards) - such that their hand is essentially worthless unless their suit is the trump suit - they should make a [weak "jump" response](#Weak_jump_responses_to_1C_opening).
+If responder has a weak hand with a long suit (ideally 7+ cards) - such that their hand is essentially worthless unless their suit is the trump suit - they should make a [weak response](#Weak_responses_to_1C_opening).

 If responder has a weak hand - ca. 5 HCP of less - and no long suit, they should make a [negative response](#Negative_response_to_1C_opening).

 If responder has ca. 6+ HCP, they should make a [relay response](#Relay_response_to_1C_opening).

-{file:2510 Weak jump responses to 1C opening.md}
+{file:2510 Weak responses to 1C opening.md}

 {file:2520 Negative response to 1C opening.md}